Curacao Visitors Guide

 4. Explore The Hato Caves

-You would never expect that 300,000-year-old limestone caves are walkable from the Curacao International Airport, but they are!
+You would never expect that 200,000 to 300,000-year-old limestone caves are walkable from the Curacao International Airport, but they are!
 The Hato Caves once acted as a hiding spot for enslaved people who had escaped and would take solace in the cave system for weeks or even months.
 To enter the cave, you’ll climb up around 49 steps to reach the stunning panoramic terrace.

 Take a 45-minute guided tour to see the stalactites, stalagmites, and the bat colony.
 You can marvel at cave drawings by the Arawaks, which date back over 1,500 years.
 Take the Indian Trail, which allows you to enjoy Curacao’s beautiful nature and wildlife.
 Keep an eye out for carvings done by the Caiquetio Indians.